According to Turbo Tax:

 Mortgage insurance is still tax deductible

-What’s going on here?
-More than four million people finance and refinance with mortgages backed by the FHA, VA, or private mortgage insurance (PMI).
-Since 2007, the premiums on that coverage have been tax deductible.
+More than four million people finance and refinance with mortgages backed private mortgage insurance (PMI) or the government-sponsored versions of PMI provided by FHA, VA, and USDA loans.
+Since 2007, the premiums on mortgage insurance coverage have been tax deductible.
 On average, borrowers have been able to write off about $1,500 a year.

 According to ATTOM Data Solutions foreclosure notices rose from 885,000 in 2005 to 2.2 million in 2007.